agocke/agocke.github.io/content/blog/2016-06-05-ifastenumerable.md

 previous method signature is obnoxious enough to type as is, even if I don't have to deal with any pain at the callsite.
 This is relevant because a lot of people use IEnumerable&lt;T> explicitly, writing methods which take and return IEnumerable&lt;T> types.
-So how can we make this better?
+How can we make this better?
 Removing that extra type parameter for the enumerator is certainly a step in the right direction.
 Building on Jared's ideas, let's see what that would look like: